8 best large dogs for apartments

 (Image credit: Getty Images)

-Considered one of the friendliest dog breeds, the Golden Retriever makes for a gentle and mellow companion in the home.
+Considered one of the friendliest dog breeds, the golden retriever makes for a gentle and mellow companion in the home.

-They generally love meeting new people so your neighbors are likely to love him as much as you do.
-As service dogs, Golden Retrievers are typically adaptable to whatever situation they find themselves in.
+They generally love meeting new people, so your neighbors are likely to love him as much as you do.
+One of the best service dog breeds, golden retrievers are typically adaptable to whatever situation they find themselves in.

 Their intellect makes it easy to train them, while their calming temperament is unlikely to cause much trouble around the apartment.
 Just make sure you work off their energy by taking them to the nearest green space.

 Cane Corso dog outside with owner handing him a bowl of food